vuejs/vuex/docs/en/typescript.md

 Both the actions and mutations type describe what thier names exist in the module as same as getters type.
 The value type of them indicates the payload type.
 The `CounterMutations` illustrates that the module has `increment` mutation and its payload is an object having `amount` property of type `number`, while the `CounterActions` shows there is `incrementAsync` action with an object payload having `amount` and `delay` property of type `number` in the module.

-After declare the module assets types, you import `DefineModule` utility type and annotate the module with it:
+After declaring the module assets types, you import `DefineModule` utility type and annotate the module with it:

 ```ts
 import { DefineModule } from 'vuex'